Epson ActionNote: Development and specifications

 The 650 series, marketed as a low-cost entry to the ActionNote line-up, sold between and —depending on whether the user wanted a color LCD—and featured a clock-switchable 25 or 50 MHz Cyrix DX2.
 The more expensive 800 series upgraded the ActionNote's styling and was among the first Wintel laptops to feature an integrated touchpad, replacing the trackballs of earlier models.
 This trackpad was manufactured by Synaptics and was the first to incorporate capacitive sensing technology.
 The final entries in the 800 series featured 100 MHz Cyrix Cx486DX4 processors.
 The ActionNote series ended in January 1996 with the release of the 910C, which sported a 100 MHz 5x86, manufactured by ASE.

 Manufacturing of the ActionNote was initially split between ASE Technologies of Taiwan and Epson's overseas plants in Singapore and Portland, Oregon, where the bulk of the company's personal computers were being manufactured.
 ASE Technologies, the laptop-manufacturing arm of Advanced Semiconductor Engineering, was founded two years earlier, in 1991.
 In October 1993, Epson shut down the PC production lines in their Singapore and Portland plants, repurposing them for the production of Epson's printers and scanners while simultaneously moving all PC production to Taiwan.

 ASE was then the sole manufacturer of ActionNotes for the next few years, with the exception of the 650 and 660 series, which were produced by Compal, and the 700 series, for which Epson turned to Jabil Circuit of St. Petersburg, Florida.
 This was to be Jabil's break into the computer design industry; the company up to that point had only manufactured motherboards and components.
 Their contract with Epson fell through 5,000 units in, when Epson sued Jabil, stating that Jabil delivered the laptops 10 months late and out of Epson's specifications for the series.
 In addition, Epson said that the laptops developed stress fractures in the plastic casings after minimal use due to a processing flaw on the part of Jabil.
 Epson claimed $50 million in lost sales.
 Jabil sued their plastics supplier and countersued Epson, citing $6.5 million in unpaid shipments.
 The problem with the casings was later determined to be caused by lubricant in the hinges leaching into the plastics and compromising their integrity.

+Epson America found the American computer market increasingly competitive going into the mid-1990s.
+The company announced in mid-1996 that it had left the international personal computer market, abandoning the ActionNote line (as well as the ActionTower and the ActionPC) in the process.